You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Step 3: Configure Delivery Webhooks

-Set up an endpoint on your server to receive delivery status callbacks.
-When the MNO confirms delivery (or reports failure), the SMS provider POSTs to your webhook URL.
+Set up an endpoint on your server to receive delivery-status callbacks.
+When the network confirms delivery or reports failure, the provider POSTs the status to your webhook URL.
+Configuring that URL and handling the payload well deserves its own treatment — see the dedicated delivery-callback section below for the full handler pattern.

 from flask import Flask, request, jsonify